tari-project/tari/base_layer/README.md

-# Tari Core
+# MinoTari Core

-Fundamental components for the Tari base layer blockchain.
+Fundamental components for the MinoTari base layer blockchain.

 This crate is part of the [Tari Cryptocurrency](https://tari.com) project.